 Why or why not?

 S3.
 Can you tell me about the completion rates of the master’s students who received funding from this project?
-[2-4]
+[Map to Research Question 2-4]

 Did students who received full financial support as a result of LB21 funds have a higher completion rate than those who received only partial financial support from LB21 funds?
-[2-4]
+[Map to Research Question 2-4]

 Did the project as a whole, or any elements or enhancements created under the project, continue after the LB21 funds were expended?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 FOLLOW UP:

 [IF YES] How long did the project as a whole continue after the LB21 funds were expended?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 [IF THE PROJECT DID NOT CONTINUE AS A WHOLE] How long did any of the elements or enhancements continue?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 We’ve talked about <<list all elements and enhancements>>.
 Were any of the features we have discussed today eliminated after the LB21 grant funds were expended and the grant was over?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 Why were they eliminated?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 Were any of these features sustained after the LB21 grant funds were expended and the grant was over?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 FOLLOW UP:

 Which of these were sustained?
-[3-2]
+[Map to Research Question 3-2]

 [IF THE PROJECT AS A WHOLE IS NAMED] Why do you believe that the program was sustained?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 [FOR EACH ELEMENT OR ENHANCEMENT NAMED] Why do you believe that <<list element/enhancement>> was sustained?

 How was this program sustained?
-[3-3]
+[Map to Research Question 3-3]

 [PRIMERS IF NEEDED] For example resources, partnerships, collaborations, internal or external funding.

 [FOR THOSE WITH SCHOLARSHIP PROGRAMS] Was any part of the scholarship program sustained with university or private funds?
-[2-2]
+[Map to Research Question 2-2]

 How were these funds obtained?

 Does your program have a means by which to track student placement outcomes?
-[1-3, 8-1]
+[Map to Research Questions 1-3, 8-1]

 FOLLOW UP:

 [IF RELEVANT] What methods have you used to track them?
-[8-1]
+[Map to Reseach Question 8-1]

 Have these been effective methods of tracking the program participants?
 Why or why not?
-[8-1]
+[Map to Research Question 8-1]

 [IF NECESSARY] Did you track the participants in terms of first job placement and/or enrollment in PhD programs?

 [IF NOT ALREADY MENTIONED] Do you have an administrative system set up to help track LB21 participants in relation to all graduates?
-[8-2]
+[Map to Research Question 8-2]

 [IF NOT ALREADY MENTIONED] Do you use any social media services to identify and track past LB21 program participants?
-[8-3]
+[Map to Research Question 8-3]

 [IF RELEVANT] What services do you currently use or have you used in the past?